andrewdangelo/SocketProgramming/python/Lab/README.md

    conn, address = # (Fill in this section)  # Accept a new connection
    ```
    **Hint:** Use `server_socket.accept()` to accept a new connection.
+   This is similar to the `int accept(int sockfd, const struct sockaddr_in *clientaddr, int clientaddrlen)` function in Berkley sockets.

 6. Save your changes and close the file.